adikamath/adikamath/_posts/2018-01-02-Getting-And-Plotting-Cryptocurrency-Data-Part-1.md

 ---
 layout: post
-title: Getting And Plotting Cryptocurrency Data
+title: Getting And Plotting Cryptocurrency Data: Part-1
-tags: [python, data analysis, visualization]
+tags: [python, visualization]
 ---

-<p style="text-align:justify">Cryptocurrencies like Bitcoin and Ethereum are effortlessly making the headlines every week due to the meteoric rise in their prices.
-In this post, I show you how to use an API to get historical price data and visualize it.</p>
+<p style="text-align:justify">Cryptocurrencies like Bitcoin and Ethereum to name a few are effortlessly making the headlines every week thanks to the meteoric rise in their prices.
+Out of sheer curiosity to learn more about these currencies and the marketplaces where they are traded, in this first of many posts, I write about using API's to collect the data you need and then to visualize it.</p>

 <div>